 People avoided eye contact or moved away

 Even more amazingly, I did end up making friends.
-For every encounter where I felt a connection with someone, I invited them to join me for drinks and karaoke at Sing Sing in East Village.
+For every encounter where I felt a connection with someone, I invited them to join me for drinks and karaoke at a downtown bar (Sing Sing).
 In my heart of hearts, I wasn’t expecting anyone to turn up on the night – but five people did.
 They included one woman from my comedy gig whom I hadn’t even spoken to.
 But she’d taken a copy of my “friendship résumé” (a joke-style CV I handed out, featuring a rundown on my friendship experience to date) and was intrigued to find out more.